This is why you should subscribe to the Halifax Examiner

 It’s time for Mayor Savage to go down to City Hall, make a few “decisive moves,” and clear up the log jam.

 The mayor should articulate exactly what he wants to see accomplished in the next six months by the CAO, and let him know his job depends it.

 Savage doesn’t have such power.
 We don’t have a “strong mayor” form of government; Savage is just one of 17 elected city politicians, with no more power than the other 16 except for the bully pulpit.
 He certainly can’t threaten anyone’s job, nor fire anyone.

 Council as a whole can, however.
 And that would be done through the Executive Standing Committee, which consists of Savage and councillors Steve Craig, Lorelei Nicol, Tim Outhit, Tony Mancini, Waye Mason, and Russell Walker.

-Dubé’s term started off rocky, and doesn’t seem to gaining even keel, but it takes an awful lot to fire a CAO before their contract is up.
-I don’t when that is — see below — but it takes something extremely egregious to get enough councillors to agree to fire a CAO.
+Dubé’s term started off rocky, and doesn’t seem to be gaining even keel, but it takes an awful lot to fire a CAO before their contract is up.
+I don’t know when that is — see below — but it takes something extremely egregious to get enough councillors to agree to fire a CAO.
 And so long as Dubé is pleasing the pro-developer side of council, I don’t see that happening.

 2. The new city website is a piece of shit

 Damn I hate that thing.
 For the above item, I wondered what the length of Dubé’s contract with the city is.
 I thought, hey, this will be as simple as going back to the news release announcing Dubé’s hiring back in November 2016.